Showing posts with label Thanks. Show all posts

 Transformative Pedagogy -- 2016

-The education ministry has been working on developing the skills of teachers and increasing their happiness.
-“A teacher is the heart of school and education,” education minister Norbu Wangchuk said.
-With his vision and a good plan, teachers in Bhutan got to attain the training for five days in the various centers in Bhutan.
-Though the time of the workshop is (for some teachers) was during their summer break, it was mostly at the beginning of the second semester of the year.
-The centers for workshops were properly planned, to get entitlement or TA DA, teachers were sent a little far away from their school.
-For example, teachers of Darla MSS were sent to Phuntsholing and Chukha and likewise, Chukha schools were sent to Gedu.
-It was truly heartwarming to have arranged in that way, and many teachers were thankful for it.
-For that, all teachers were entitled to all kinds of benefits.
-If not, it could be otherwise, if it was to be steered by bad hands.
+The Ministry of Education has been working on developing teachers' skills and increasing their happiness.
+"A teacher is the heart of the school and of education," said Education Minister Norbu Wangchuk.
+Thanks to his vision and sound planning, teachers in Bhutan were able to attend five days of training at various centers across the country.
+Although the workshop timing fell during the summer break for some teachers, it was mostly scheduled at the beginning of the second semester.
+The workshop centers were carefully planned.
+To ensure teachers received entitlements such as TA/DA, they were sent a fair distance from their schools.
+For example, teachers from Darla MSS were sent to Phuntsholing and Chukha, while teachers from Chukha schools were sent to Gedu.
+This thoughtful arrangement was truly heartwarming, and many teachers were grateful.
+Thanks to this approach, all teachers were entitled to full benefits—something that might not have happened if the initiative had been steered by less capable hands.

-During the pieces of training, we were given sumptuous lunch and refreshments.
-Looking at the nature of all the other workshops or training in the country I didn't expect this to work in the beginning.
-But I assure it will work.
+During the training, we were provided with sumptuous lunches and refreshments.
+Given the nature of other workshops and training sessions in the country, I did not expect this to work at first.
+But I am confident it will.

-But by the end of the workshop, we felt a certain sense of satisfaction.
-We learned some new skills and knowledge.
-We learned how to apply cooperative learning structures and active learning strategies.
-And I don’t want to write that literature here as we got our detailed handouts.
+By the end of the workshop, we felt a certain sense of satisfaction.
+We learned new skills and knowledge, including how to apply cooperative learning structures and active learning strategies.
+I will not reproduce that literature here, as we received detailed handouts.

 Monday, May 2, 2016